henryhale/xterminal/README.md

 ## Overview

+**Welcome to XTerminal!**

-Welcome to XTerminal!
-This library provides a simple, lightweight and perfomant solution for creating web-based command-line interfaces (CLIs) with ease in your web applications.
+This library provides a simple, lightweight and perfomant solution for creating interactive web-based command-line interfaces (CLIs) with ease in your web applications.
 It aims to be a minimalist dependency-free alternative to popular libraries like `jquery.terminal`, offering improved performance and a simplified approach.

 ## Inspiration